arminabf/mod_parp/README.md

 ```

 # Memory
 mod_parp stores the whole request message body in the servers memory.
-Use the "LimitRequestBody" directive to limit the maximum data size!
+Use the _LimitRequestBody_ directive to limit the maximum data size.
-You may use mod_deflate in order to decompress incomming data. mod_parp calulates the new Content-Length (total number of bytes) and stores it within the PARPContentLength Apache environment variable.
+You may use mod_deflate in order to decompress incomming data. mod_parp calulates the new Content-Length (total number of bytes) and stores it within the _PARPContentLength_ Apache environment variable.

 # API
 The table storing the request data my be accessed using an optional function or by registering a callback (hook) to mod_parp.
 Optional function sample code:

 ```
 // (1) You may use the following forward declaration if not including mod_parp.h.